Sumiteshwark/Java_core/readme1.txt

 => polymorphism
 => Overloading (Compile time polymorphism) - Overloading occurs when two or more methods in the same class have the same name but different parameters.
 Details are in l3_function_overloading.java.
 => Overriding (Run time polymorphism) - Method overriding is the act of declaring a method in a subclass that is already present in a parent class.Details are in l3_function_overriding.java.

+=> Abstract class
+=> We cannot make object of abstract class.
+But can make object of child class of this class.
+=> If we write abstract before function, then we cannot define anything inside that function.
+Ex- abstract void f1();

 => In interface by default every member is public, static and final.